Normal Fish in a Tiny Pond

 - Mr Mxyzptlk, the imp who occasionally pops over from the Fifth Dimension to bug Superman, was said in his first appearance to be a nobody in his home dimension, where his powers are nothing out the ordinary.

-- Same can be said about Martian Manhunter - completely normal Martian... which means he's a super-strong, shapeshifting psychic.
+- Same can be said about Martian Manhunter - a completely normal Martian... which means he's a shapeshifting psychic who's as strong as Superman.

 - Nemesis the Warlock is well-respected among his race, but is not portrayed as being extraordinary powerful.
 In fact, his crazy uncle Baal is said to have much greater power than him and he can be put on a spell even by young and inexperienced female Warlock (as they are by default more powerful than males) and the only thing that makes him special is being in the possession of the Sword Sinister, through it's unexplained why.
 Compared to humans and other races he is however seen almost as a godlike being and Galaxy's only hope against the Termight Empire.

-- In Thousand Shinji, in a later chapter, Shinji unleashes four Chaos Space Marines against NERV special forces.
-While normal for Warhammer 40000, a Space Marine against normal humans is a textbook example of this trope.
+- In a later chapter of Thousand Shinji, Shinji unleashes four Chaos Space Marines against NERV special forces.
+While normal for Warhammer 40,000, a Space Marine against normal humans is a textbook example of this trope.

-- Warhammer 40000 fan fiction in general tends to do this, partially because they take so much Refuge in Audacity.
-Heck, one of the primary weapons is a gun that shoots automatic, armor-piercing, rocket-propelled grenades.
+- Warhammer 40,000 fan fiction in general tends to do this, partially because the setting takes so much Refuge in Audacity.
+Heck, one of the primary weapons is a gun that shoots automatic, armor-piercing, .75 cal rocket-propelled grenades.
 This is considered one of the tamer weapons in the setting.
 More exotic guns include ones that fire monomolecular shards of metal, acid, fire, hypersonic projectiles, lasers, sound, horrible energy that strips you down to your core, molecule by molecule, and the power of Hell itself.
 God help the other universe and their puny mundane magic solid shots and plain Thunderbolt Iron swords in any crossover, because the God Emperor isn't.
+And the Dark Gods will likely just make it worse.

 - Inverted in Sleeping with the Girls as the protagonist finds himself suddenly far more fragile in other universes due to them involving over the top Slap Stick violence with everyone trying to give him a Megaton Punch and him just being a normal human.
 This trope is played straighter, though, as the protagonist comes from our world, which has no magic.
 Thusly, when he goes to other worlds that do have magic, he isn't hurt by magical attacks at all.
 He can still be hurt or killed by magical side effects, such as the heat of a fireball causing his clothes to burn or to boil water he's drinking.